dbis-uibk/recursion/README.md

 # recursion
-a tool for stepwise execution recursive SQL statements
+a tool for stepwise execution of recursive SQL statements